mcraiha/CSharp-ChaCha20-NetStandard/README.md

 ## How do I use this?

-Either copy the [CSChaCha20.cs](src/CSChaCha20.cs) to your project or use nuget package (link arrives later)
+Either copy the [CSChaCha20.cs](src/CSChaCha20.cs) to your project or use [LibChaCha20](https://www.nuget.org/packages/LibChaCha20/) nuget package

 Then do code like
 ```csharp